NaveenRokkam/unix-script-restaurant-menu/README.md

 ## Output
 A file with extension ‘.txt’ is produced in the same folder where the script is located.
 The naming convention of the file is : “Table_'userInputTableNumber_'SystemTimeStamp'.txt

+# Copyrights:
+A versionof this script is available at https://github.com/NaveenRokkam/unix-script-restaurant-menu.git.
+Feel free to reuse this with credit to the author.